aws-samples/aws-get-started-workshop/content/03-dev/03-set-up-team-dev-guardrails.md

 {{% notice tip %}}
 **Review the sample team development access controls:** See [Controlling Builder Team Access]({{< relref "02-controlling-builder-team-access" >}}) for a detailed explanation of the requirements and sample implementation of how you can provide freedom to your builder teams in their team development AWS accounts, but inhibit them from adversely impacting the security of your overall AWS environment.
 {{% /notice %}}

-{{% notice warning %}}
-**Service Control Policies (SCPs) and AWS Control Tower:** You need to be very careful when using customer-managed SCPs with AWS Control Tower so that your SCPs do not conflict with the new AWS account baselining processes carried out by AWS Control Tower Account Factory.
-See [Controlling Builder Team Access]({{< relref "02-controlling-builder-team-access#scps" >}}) for further details and an example of how to avoid such potential conflicts.
-{{% /notice %}}

 ### Create the SCPs